jlorente/jquery-remaining-characters/README.md

 label.invalidClass | string | 'error-class' | Class to add to the label if the counter reaches an invalid number text | string | '{n}' | Text to display inside the label where {n} is the placeholder of the remaining characters counter. i.e.: '{n} characters remaining'

+## License
-Copyright 2015 José Lorente Martín.
-See LICENCE for details.
+Copyright &copy; 2015 José Lorente Martín.
+Licensed under the MIT license.
+See LICENSE.txt for details.